vert-pjoubert/goth-template/README.md

 **DbStore Interface**

 - The `DbStore` interface provides basic CRUD operations for interacting with the database.
-- The `XormDbStore` implementation uses XORM to manage database interactions.
 - The `SQLXDbStore` implementation uses SQLX to manage database interactions.

 **AppStore Interface**

 - The `AppStore` interface wraps `DbStore` to add caching and application-specific logic.
 - The `CachedAppStore` implementation uses an in-memory cache to enhance performance.
+- User and Role repositories are core to AppStore and are used by the Authenticator.
+- Additional repositories can be registered in the AppStore for use in other modules.

 **Managing Application State**

 - The `AppStore` interface includes methods for managing user sessions and retrieving user data with roles.
-- The `GetUserWithRoleByEmail` method retrieves user information along with their role from the database.
+- The `GetUserByEmail` method retrieves user information along with their roles and permissions from the database.

 #### 5. **Dynamic Content Loading**